 LAB MEDIA: Figure 3C Video editor: Please emphasize gray bars.

-The intensity of the ciliary MCHR1 [1] was stronger in the paraventricular nucleus [2].
+Interestingly, the intensity of the ciliary MCHR1 [1] was stronger in the paraventricular nucleus [2].

 LAB MEDIA: Figure 4

 LAB MEDIA: Figure 4A and B Video editor: Please emphasize the PVN-Binary mask image in Figure 4A and gray dots of the PVN bar in Figure 4B.